 PLATO generates the actual layout description, expressed in Caltech Intermediate Form (CIF), in two stages.
-First, the AND-plane is generated from by placing the layout primitives in those positions described by the AND portion of the truth table.
-In the second stage, the OR-plane is constructed by generating primitives in positions specified by the net-list.
+First, the AND-plane is generate: from by placing the layout primitives in those positions described by the portion of the truth table.
+In the second stage, the CR-plane is constru by generating primitives in positions specified by the net-list.
 The final layout is produced after labels are attached to appropriate places in the layout.